Hugo-Meiring/directline_chat/README.md

 See the sample output below to see where I successfully send 2 responses to our bot before expiring the token and send a valid response but fails because of token expiry.

-I then my entire history back x2 and then 3x connections are active after directline recovers.
+I then received my entire history back ( x2 ) and then ( 3x ) connections are active after directline recovers.

 # Sample output
 <pre>